mist64/cbmbus_doc/3 Commodore DOS.md

 * `31,SYNTAX ERROR,00,00`: The command sent was not understood.
 * `51,OVERFLOW IN RECORD,00,00`: More data was written into a REL file record than fits.
 * `65,NO BLOCK,17,01`: When trying to allocate a block using the `B-A` command, the given block was already allocated.
 Track 17, sector 1 is the next free block.
-* `66,ILLEGAL TRACK OR SECTOR,99,00`: A user command or data structures on disk referenced track 99, sector 00, which does not exist.
+* `66,ILLEGAL TRACK OR SECTOR,99,00`: A user command referenced track 99, sector 00, which does not exist.
 * `73,CBM DOS V2.6 1541,00,00`: This status is returned after the RESET of a device (and after the command "`UI`").
 The actual message is specific to the device and can be used to detect the type and sometimes the ROM version[^6].

 Note that the strings are meant for the user and not necessarily consistent between devices.
 A program should only every interpret the status codes and its arguments.